ntphuc149/ViLQA/README.md

 ## Key Features

-- Fine-tuning Extractive Question Answering models on Vietnamese data.
+- Fine-tuning Question Answering models on Vietnamese data.
 - Support for advanced language models.
 - Easy integration with popular tools and libraries.
 - Customizable and extendable for different datasets.